Rendering of Atlantic Avenue

 We strive to make Raleigh’s roadways safe for all types of transportation.

-The City of Raleigh is going to improve Atlantic Avenue between New Hope Church Road and Highwoods Boulevard.
+We're making improvements to Atlantic Avenue between New Hope Church Road and Highwoods Boulevard.

-The proposed project will improve safety and make it easier for vehicles, bicycles, and pedestrians to navigate this section of the corridor.
+We are working to improve safety and make it easier for vehicles, bicycles, and pedestrians to navigate this section of Atlantic Avenue.
+This is a Complete Streets project, designed to be safe and accessible to all users.

 Improvements to the roadway will include: